Roman's Empire: Present status

-Roman's Empire was not recommissioned by the BBC, and was to remain as a one-off series.
+Roman's Empire was not recommissioned by the BBC and was to remain as a one-off series.
 Sarah Solemani and Mathew Horne subsequently appeared in Jack Whitehall's Television series, Bad Education.

 A pilot episode of an American remake of Roman's Empire has been commissioned by ABC, as a co-production between Tiger Aspect, Katalyst, and CBS Paramount.
 It was expected to star Nick Thune.
-However, as of October 2012, there has been no further production on the U.S. version.
+However, as of October 2012, there has been no further production on the American version.